UrsSchmidt/aquila/README.md

 # Aquila

 Aquila is a small scripting language that is run on an interpreter.
-This language has been influenced by JavaScript/ActionScript, Ada/Pascal, Bash, Batch, Groovy, Haskell, Perl, Python, Ruby and Visual Basic 6.
+This language has been influenced by JavaScript/ActionScript, Ada/Pascal, Bash, Batch, Groovy, Haskell, Perl, Python, Ruby, VBScript and Visual Basic 6.
 Because of the simplicity of the language, no context analysis is necessary when interpreting code.

 ## aquila4c